Divorce and Separation

-Married people have the option to be divorced if they have been separated for at least one year.
-It is important to note that you can still start an action for divorce under the Divorce Act before you have been separated for one year, but the divorce itself cannot be finalized until you have actually been separated for at least one year.
-In cases where there has been adultery or cruelty, couples can be divorced even if they have not been separated for one year.
+Married people have the option to divorce if they have been separated for at least one year.
+It is important to note that you can still start an action for divorce under the Divorce Act before this time, but the divorce itself cannot be finalized until you have actually been separated for at least one year.
+However in cases of adultery or cruelty, couples can be divorced if they have not been separated for the requisite time.

 It is also possible to obtain a Declaration of Irreconcilability, but, generally speaking, there is no reason to take this step.
-Some clients ask us about getting a “legal separation,” or some other term.
-This is almost never necessary as:
+Some clients ask us about getting a “legal separation” however this is almost never necessary as:

 - Parties almost never have to prove separation